 In partnership with, Institut national d’excellence en santé et en services sociaux (INESSS), ONF guides the development and supports implementation of the guideline for the rehabilitation of adults with moderate-to-severe TBI in Ontario and Quebec.

 The Guideline for Rehabilitation of Adults with Moderate-to-Severe TBI provides recommendations for front-line clinicians, program coordinators and managers working in rehabilitation settings.
-The INESS guidelines can also be of use for community-based rehabilitation, within organizations or for rehabilitation provided in home environments.
-To access the guideline, visit: braininjuryguidelines
+The INESSS-ONF Guideline can also be of use for community-based rehabilitation, within organizations or for rehabilitation provided in home environments.
+Starting in the Fall of 2019 the Guideline will become a living guideline and any updates will be identified in a “What’s New” section.
+Access the guideline.